shihabhasan0161/AI-Chatbot/README.md

 - [LEARN.md](LEARN.md) — deep-dive into architecture and extension ideas.
 - [CONTRIBUTING.md](CONTRIBUTING.md) — workflow for issues, branches, and reviews.

+  MIT License

+## License
+MIT License - feel free to use this project for learning and development.

 Happy hacking!